ashaker-2/Platform/Requiremets/Design/Application/LightIndication.md

  * @param state The desired state (LIGHT_IND_STATE_ON, LIGHT_IND_STATE_OFF, LIGHT_IND_STATE_BLINK).
  * @param blink_on_ms The ON duration in milliseconds for blinking (ignored if state is ON/OFF).
  * @param blink_off_ms The OFF duration in milliseconds for blinking (ignored if state is ON/OFF).
- * @return APP_OK on success, APP_ERROR if the led_id is invalid or parameters are out of range.
+ * @return E_OK on success, E_NOK if the led_id is invalid or parameters are out of range.
  */
 APP_Status_t LIGHTIND_SetState(LightInd_Id_t led_id, LightInd_State_t state, uint32_t blink_on_ms, uint32_t blink_off_ms);